 It can be frustrating to download a video only available in a format that is not supported by the device you want to use.
 Or to guess which video format is the best option for you.

 MKV and MP4 are two of the most popular video file formats.
 What is the difference between MKV and MP4?
 Is MKV better than MP4?
-To ease your dilemma, we have explained and compared these two most used video file types.
+To ease your dilemma, we have explained and compared these two commonly used video file types.
 Here's what you need to know.

 First things first: Defining containers and codecs

-When dealing with raw videos, who require a lot of space there is a necessity for videos to be compressed to a reasonable file size.
-Compression methods are different and each has its advantages and disadvantages.
+Raw videos require a lot of space, so there is a need for videos to be compressed to a reasonable file size.
+Compression methods differ and each has its advantages and disadvantages.

 Commonly used video containers